-Two of them allow you to configure the .httacces file of your WordPress and limit certain aspects: WP .htaccess Editor is basically just that, an .htaccess file editor, with the unique addition of allowing you to backup the file.
+Two of them allow you to configure your WordPress .httacces file and limit certain aspects: WP .htaccess Editor is basically just that, an editor of the .htaccess file, with the only addition of allowing you to make a backup of the file.

 Protect the wp-config file

 Located in the root of our hosting, or in the folder where we install our WordPress, wp-config is one of the first files to be modified during installation and one of the most sensitive in terms of security.

 This file contains the basic configuration of WordPress, namely four fundamental settings:

 - Those referring to the MySQL database, the real heart of our site.